 Who can resist running their hands through the gorgeous coat of the Great Pyrenees?
 Children certainly can't, and kids with pet allergies will find themselves in a fit of sneezes with this heavy-shedding dog.

 In addition to the never-ending shedding, the larger-than-life Newfoundland is also a drooler.
 The combination of giant canine, endless fur flying and drool slinging is a sneeze- and wheeze-inducing trifecta for kids with allergies.

-Though the lovable Lab doesn't sport a long coat, this non-hypoallergenic canine does shed, and the resulting dander can lead to allergic reactions.
+Although the lovable Lab doesn't sport a long coat, this non-hypoallergenic canine does shed, and the resulting dander can lead to allergic reactions.

-Drool, drool, slurp and more drool, the English Bulldog can't help but leave saliva everywhere.
+Drool, drool, slurp and more drool, the English bulldog can't help but leave saliva everywhere.
 In addition to leaving wet spots on most surfaces of your home, this non-hypoallergenic dog also sheds fur and dander.

 A giant of the canines, the Saint Bernard sheds big and drools big.
 Despite how much it loves children, kids with allergies need to be rescued from the allergens when this dog is in their midst.

 A version of this article was originally published in October 2014.